By Alena Noakes, Wildcats Media

 “God’s plan is to unite us as one, and you have the opportunity to be a part of that process.”

-That was the message of Gregory Bevels, a local physician and pastor, who was one of the guest speakers at Louisiana College’s (LC) 5th annual Values and Ethics Conference on Nov.
+That was the message of Gregory Bevels, a local physician and pastor, who was one of the guest speakers at Louisiana Christian University’s (LC) 5th annual Values and Ethics Conference on Nov.
 4. The two-session conference featured speakers from various backgrounds all addressing the same critical issue in today’s culture, racism.

 The first session featured Bevels, Louisiana Senator Katrina Jackson, author of the Louisiana Right to Life amendment and equal rights proponent in the legislature, and Joshua Joy Dara, Sr., dean of the department of human behavior and associate vice president for student engagement and enrichment at LC.
 On Nov.
 5, LC welcomed keynote speaker, Chris Singleton, former pro-athlete and inspirational speaker, via a Skype call to join in the discussion.